Joe Torre: Film and television appearances

 Torre appeared as himself in the broadcast booth in the 1990 film Taking Care of Business, which showed a fictional World Series between the Angels and the Chicago Cubs.
 He appeared as himself in a 1996 episode of Cosby.

 In the 1997 TV movie Joe Torre: Curveballs Along the Way, Torre was played by Paul Sorvino.

 Torre also was featured as the "Voice of the Yankees' Manager" in the 2006 animated feature Everyone's Hero.
 Torre's character manages a team that includes a fictional Babe Ruth.

 Torre appeared with Willie Randolph in a set of Subway commercials, highlighting the pun of Subway and the Subway Series which Torre, then as Yankees manager, took part with Randolph, then as Mets manager.

-During the 2008 season, Torre appeared in TV ads for State Farm Insurance, poking fun at both himself and Hollywood stereotypes.
+During the 2008 season, Torre appeared in TV ads for State Farm Insurance, poking fun at both himself and at Hollywood stereotypes.

-On June 15, 2009, Torre was a guest on The Tonight Show with Conan O'Brien and has made appearances on Sesame Street, Castle and Gary Unmarried.
+On June 15, 2009, Torre was a guest on The Tonight Show with Conan O'Brien He has made appearances on Sesame Street, Castle, and Gary Unmarried.
 Torre also appeared as himself in the 2002 Mafia comedy Analyze That starring Robert De Niro and Billy Crystal.